FERC: No Transco SSEP

 I am writing to express my opposition to Williams Transco’s proposed Southeast Supply Enhancement Project.
 I am concerned about the project’s negative impacts to community health, environmental harms and impeding the region’s transition to clean, renewable energy.

-Many nearby communities are unaware of the project, as evidenced by the low public participation at the June 2024 scoping meetings.
-This makes a full Environmental Impact Statement even more important, which should have a lengthy and easily accessible public comment period.
-It is crucial that communities within the project evacuation or blast zone–not just directly impacted landowners–are made aware of the SSEP, its potential impacts and the means by which the public can participate in FERC’s review process.
+A full Environmental Impact Statement is crucial, and must include a robust “no-action alternative” option for SSEP, accompanied by a lengthy and easily accessible public comment period.
+Communities within the project evacuation or blast zone–not just directly impacted landowners–must be made aware of the SSEP, its potential impacts and the means by which the public can participate in FERC’s review process.

 Thank you for your consideration of my comments.